GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 ---
 Map Quality Check; Sketch Map Tool Heidelberg report
 ```
-The Sketch Map Tool can evaluate how well-suited an area of the OpenStreetMap (OSM) basemap is for participatory mapping based on a quality analysis of the OpenStreetMap (OSM) basemap data through the HeiGIT ohsome quality analyst.
+The Sketch Map Tool can evaluate how well-suited an area of the OpenStreetMap (OSM) basemap is for participatory mapping based on a quality analysis of the [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=6/51.330/10.453) basemap data through the [HeiGIT ohsome quality analyst](https://heigit.org/big-spatial-data-analytics-en/ohsome/ohsome-quality-analyst-oqt/).
-> (→ Hyperlinks are missing to OSM and ohsome quality analyst).

 The Map Quality Check assists in evaluating the suitability of the area of interest for participatory mapping through a quality analysis of the OpenStreetMap data with the HeiGIT ohsome quality analyst.
 The fitness report can be downloaded as a PDF file by clicking on the blue button.
 It provides an evaluation of the suitability of the local OSM data and recommendations for subsequent field data collection.